brijeshiitg/Machine-Learning-using-CPP/Univariate Linear regression/README.md

 step 5: It will ask learning rate.

 step 6: Finally, it will ask for no. of iterations you want to train the model.

+step 7: Now, if you want to test the model input 'y' and give input.
+Otherwise input any other key.

 Done!!